-We’re working with the Case Western Reserve Law Review to publish an article in which we analyze how the Trump administration is using Clean Air Act rulemakings to “deconstruct the administrative state.”
-Here we briefly outline our analyses, and we’ve posted the full article as a working paper here.
+We worked with the Case Western Reserve Law Review to publish an article in which we analyze how the Trump administration is using Clean Air Act rulemakings to “deconstruct the administrative state.”
+Here we briefly outline our analyses.
+Click here to access the full article.
 You can listen to our podcast in which we discuss our findings here.

 EPA is attacking environmental rules and the agency’s capacity to act from many directions.
 The agency is undermining its own scientific expertise, making it more difficult for the public to hold the agency accountable, and decreasing the effectiveness of its compliance and enforcement policies.
 EPA is also rolling back many environmental regulations, which will directly affect public health, environmental quality, and our ability to transition to a low-carbon future.
 But the Clean Air Act (CAA) rollbacks also include the agency’s third deregulatory strategy.
 The Trump EPA is using the rollbacks to advance new interpretations of the Act that restrict EPA’s statutory authority to address climate change and other air pollution challenges.
 These new legal interpretations threaten EPA’s ability to deliver needed reductions in air pollution.
 They run counter to EPA and the CAA’s historic path, which for decades advanced along with technology and science, resulting in more effective environmental protection over time.
 Through these novel legal arguments, EPA is using the law as a tool to accomplish the Trump administration’s larger agenda of “deconstructing the administrative state.”